Introduction

 • Scale to any dataset: From small targeted investigations to enterprise-wide incidents

-• Contribute and improve: Join the community in building better forensic tools
+• Contribute and improve: Join the community in building better forensic engines

 Purpose of This Document